baptistehamon/lsapy/README.rst

 Credits
 -------

-The development of `LSAPy` started as part of a PhD, funded by the the `Food Transition 2050`_  Joint Postgraduate School and hosted by the `University of Canterbury`_ in New Zealand.
+The development of `LSAPy` started as part of a PhD, funded by the `Food Transition 2050`_  Joint Postgraduate School and hosted by the `University of Canterbury`_ in New Zealand.

 |FT2050| |UC-white| |UC-black|